Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Conclusion

 \section{Conclusion}

-This paper has studied the practical robust output regulation problem of a class of nonlinear systems subject to unknown control directions and uncertain exosystems.
-By employing an extremum-seeking control approach, we proposed control laws that avoid the use of the Nussbaum-type gain technique to handle the robust practical output regulation problem subject to time-varying control directions.
-The analysis yields an analysis of robust non-adaptive stabilization problems for the augmented system with integral input-to-state stable (iISS) inverse dynamics.
+This paper has studied the practical robust output regulation problem of a class of nonlinear systems subject to unknown control directions and an uncertain exosystem.
+By employing an extremum-seeking control approach, we proposed control laws that handle the robust practical output regulation problem subject to unknown control directions with time-varying coefficients.
+An analysis of robust non-adaptive stabilization problems is performed for an augmented system with iISS inverse dynamics.
 The stability of the non-adaptive output regulation design via a Lie bracket averaging technique is demonstrated.
-A uniform ultimate boundedness of the closed-loop signals is guaranteed.
-By the convergence property, the estimation and tracking errors is shown to converge to zero exponentially if the frequency of the dither signal goes to infinity.
-Moreover, our proposed method is the first paper to handle an output regulation problem with unknown control directions mixed with an uncertain exosystem without using the Nussbaum-type gain technique, which the leading approach of the existing framework proposed in \cite{xudong1998adaptive,liu2006global,liu2014adaptive,su2015cooperative,guo2017result}.
+A uniform ultimate boundedness of the closed-loop signals is guaranteed. {\myr It is shown that the proposed method can address an output regulation problem with unknown control directions and an uncertain exosystem without utilizing the Nussbaum-type gain technique, thereby strengthening the leading approach of the existing framework proposed in \cite{liu2006global,guo2016cooperative}.}